 Tim C. Walton

-Tim Walton is the Director of External Affairs & Public Policy for CIANBRO, a 100% employee owned construction services firm headquartered in Pittsfield, Maine.
-Founded in 1949, CIANBRO operates in over forty States and employs over 4,000 team members.
-In his position, Mr. Walton manages and directs the company's political, regulatory and governmental affairs, as well as its charitable and political budgets and involvement with trade & industry associations.
-He is responsible for building and maintaining relationships with local, state and federal government officials and serves as the company’s chief lobbyist, while managing lobbying activity in multiple states.
+Tim Walton is the director of external affairs and public policy for CIANBRO, a 100% employee owned construction services firm headquartered in Pittsfield, Maine.
+Founded in 1949, CIANBRO operates in over forty states and employs over 4,000 team members.
+In his position, Mr. Walton manages and directs the company's political, regulatory and governmental affairs, as well as its charitable and political budgets, and involvement with trade and industry associations.
+He is responsible for building and maintaining relationships with local, state, and federal government officials and serves as the company’s chief lobbyist while managing lobbying activity in multiple states.

-He is a graduate of the University of Maine system where he received a Bachelor’s Degree in Public Administration.
-Combined with his education, he has an extensive background in communications; advocacy; and political, issue & business management.
-He has instructed and lectured on a variety of subject matter, including government, history, management, public affairs and politics.
+He is a graduate of the University of Maine system where he received a bachelor's degree in public administration.
+Combined with his education, he has an extensive background in communications, advocacy, political issues, and business management.
+He has instructed and lectured on a variety of subjects including government, history, management, public affairs, and politics.